HwWobbe/WipHww/README.md

             - perhaps Claude ??
     - learn from these PRs
       - and the tutorial - which seems quite effective
+    - if my methodolgy is now adequate, I should start chunkingOut the larger historical comments

   - re-test PythonH
     - stay focused on Pr.Improvements